A Comprehensive List of Hindu Gods and Goddesses

 72. Yakshas.

-73. Yama: Yama is considered as God of death.
+73. Yama: Yama is considered the god of death.
 His ambassadors come to take the soul of the dead person.

 List of Hindu Goddesses: